Update a single device

 2.2: Get Information about the update

-Following the provided link to the update action, the device receives detailed information about the update.
-Among others, links to the comprised artifacts are provided.
+By following the provided link to the update action, the device receives detailed information about the update.
+This includes also links to the comprised artifacts.

 {